All of the Mustangs sold between the years 2004 to 2014 fall into a generation named S197. Overall, the S197

 dramatically different, it retained the S197 platform and the exterior dimensions were nearly the same.

-On the inside, quality was increased.
+On the inside, the overall quality was increased.
 Ford used better materials, including real aluminum trim, and made their SYNC

 system an available option on all models, except the base model 2010